 The Seiko Turtle and SKX watches both offer two choices when it comes to their bands.
 There’s the jubilee bracelet made from stainless steel and there’s the rubber option as well.

 In thickness, these straps are about the same.
-However, the Seiko SKX watches are thickest with the least thick strap measuring at 24 millimeters, 2 millimeters thicker than the Seiko Turtle that has a measurement of 22 millimeters.
+However, the Seiko SKX watches are thickest.
+The least thickness of and SKX strap measures at 24 millimeters.
+That is 2 millimeters thicker than the Seiko Turtle that has a measurement of 22 millimeters.

 The jubilee bracelet (stainless steel) comes with a 5-link design as well as hollow links at the ends.
 The main links are brushed while the inner links are polished which gives a nice flare.

 A more preferable option for diving, though, might be the silicone rubber option.
-It gives the watch a sportier look but then, that’s what you want to achieve when going diving.
+It gives the watch a sportier look.
+Of course, that’s what you want to achieve when going diving.
 Plus, rubber is easier to maintain as it is great underwater and cleans easily too.

 The rubber band closes with a regular clasp.

-The engine used in Seiko Turtle and SKX comes with the unbreakable Diaflex mainspring which holds its own even with excessive winding of the crown.
+The engine used in Seiko Turtle and SKX comes with the unbreakable Diaflex mainspring.
+This holds it down even with excessive winding of the crown.

 There’s also the Diashock feature which is what protects the watch from the shock of sudden impact.
-This way, even if your watch suffers sudden impact, the hands of the clock remain unaffected.
+This way, even if your watch suffers an impact, the hands of the clock will remain unaffected.

 Besides these, there’s also the magic level as well.
 This magic level is what allows you to wind the watch both clockwise and counterclockwise.

-Both of these watches come with an automatic movement.
+Both Seiko Turtle and SKX watches come with an automatic movement.
 For the SKX watches, this is especially a big deal considering the prices at which they sell.
-At such an inexpensive price point, an automatic movement is nothing short of kindness.
+At such an inexpensive price point, an automatic movement is nothing but a great deal.